alexnathanson/solar-protocol/installation-v1-1.md

 1) `sudo apt install python3-certbot-apache`
 2) `sudo apt install certbot`
+3) `a2enmod ssl`
-3) Solar Protocol uses a single certificate distributed to all SP servers.
+4) Solar Protocol uses a single certificate distributed to all SP servers.
 The next steps must be done by a network admin.
 (See network/ssl-management.md for more info.)

 #### PHP Settings (Note: adding this my be a sympton of other issues.)
 Set timezone (Change 8.2 to your version of PHP if needed)